Fluctuations in Mean-Field Ising models: Supplementary lemmas and proofs

 thus completing the proof of part (a). \item[(b)] Let $\delta>0$ be such that $3e^{-2\delta/c}>2$.
 Using part (a) with $\ell=\frac{2\log N}{c}$ and even, we have

 On the other hand if $\max_{2\le i\le N-1}|\lambda_i|>1-\frac{\delta}{\log N}$, then These two together imply $3e^{-2\delta/c}\le 2$, a contradiction. \end{enumerate} \end{proof}

-\begin{remark} Note that if $\Gamma_N$ is the adjacency matrix of a well connected bipartite graph scaled by the average degree, then our lemma implies for $\ell =D\log{N}$ with $D$ large enough.
+\begin{remark} Note that if $\Gamma_N$ is the adjacency matrix of a $d_N$ regular bipartite graph scaled by the degree $d_N$, which satisfies the spectral gap condition, see~\eqref{eq:well_connect}), then our lemma implies for $\ell =D\log{N}$ with $D$ large enough.
 This highlights the asymptotic optimality of the bound obtained in part (a) of~\cref{lem:tracebd}.
-Part (b) quantifies the graph theoretic fact that a connected regular graph, scaled by its degree, the multiplicity of the eigenvalue $-1$ can be at most $1$.
-It is easy to check that if $-1$ happens to be an eigenvalue the graph must be a bipartite graph, and all other eigenvalues will be strictly larger than $-1$ (i.e. there is a unique bipartition for a connected bipartite graph).
-In fact, our proof can be modified to show the stronger conclusion that for a regular well connected bipartite graphs, the second last eigenvalue is bounded away from $-1$, i.e.
+Part (b) quantifies the graph theoretic fact that for a connected $d_N$ regular graph, say $G_N$, the multiplicity of the eigenvalue $-d_N$ can be at most $1$.
+It is easy to check that if $-d_N$ happens to be an eigenvalue the graph must be a bipartite graph, and all other eigenvalues will be strictly larger than $-d_N$ (i.e. there is a unique bipartition for a connected bipartite graph).
+In fact, our proof can be modified to show the stronger conclusion that for a $d_N$ regular bipartite graphs satisfying the spectral gap condition, the second last eigenvalue is bounded away from $-1$, i.e.

 \end{remark}